caadams4/caadams4.github.io/README.md

 - Adapt JS to TypeScript in accordance with Dr. Bart's expectations.
 I haven't dived into TypeScript much yet.
 - Set up git to push directly from VS Code.
 - Create a Student Task Planner/Tracker
-  -Interview some classmate and determine requirements
+  and interview some classmate and determine requirements

 # Failures
 - React...trying to run when I should be crawling.
 After the second day of learning just what HTML/CSS/JS was, I tried jumping right into React.
 I didn't even understand what the DOM was yet and couldn't conceptulize how to manipulate an HTML doc with a doc.JS linked.
 I get it now, but I should have set the treadmill to 2mph instead of 7mph right from the start.